Symmetry-Protected Topological Phases in a Rydberg Glass

-However, with long-range hoppings, we can no longer map $\MHam$ to a free fermionic Hamiltonian~\cite{Browaeys2019Science,Suppl}.
-In this case, the system becomes a true many-particle system with interactions, and we will use ED for $N\leq 10$ and MPS for $N>10$ to calculate the many-body ground state of Hamiltonian (\ref{Hmodel}).
+If we consider Hamiltonian (\ref{Hmodel}) with only NN hopping, we can show that the Hamiltonian can support a topological amorphous phase using a similar argument as that in the single-particle case~\cite{Suppl}.
+Such a Hamiltonian can also be mapped to a free fermionic model~\cite{Suppl} by the inverse Jordan-Wigner transformation, $\hat{b}_i^\dagger = [\prod_{j=1}^{i-1} (1-2\hat{c}_j^\dagger\hat{c}_j)] \hat{c}_i^\dagger$, where $\hat{c}_i^\dagger$ is a fermion creation operator at site $i$.
+However, with long-range hopping, we can no longer map $\hat{H}$ to a free fermionic Hamiltonian~\cite{Browaeys2019Science,Suppl}.
+In this case, the system becomes a true many-body system with interactions.
+We will use the ED for $N\leq 10$ and MPS for $N>10$ to calculate the ground state of the Rydberg Hamiltonian (\ref{Hmodel}).

 To characterize the topological property of the many-body system, we define a $\mathbb{Z}_2$ invariant as~\cite{VBS2002,Tasaki2018PRL}